 The cost of tribal knowledge when it “walks out the door” is quantifiable and significant.
 It takes real dollars to train people, plus you can add real dollars in lost productivity, as well as risks associated with system disruption and reputation if a function is not executed accurately and/or safely.
 It takes a lot more time to update severely outdated documents compared to keeping them alive.
 And disruption can be significant – up to and including having to replace whole systems because you don’t have anyone in the institution that knows how to use a certain legacy system that is important to operations.
 We’ve seen this happen.
 An organization lays-off a whole team – either by accident, poor planning, or intention – and no one existing in the organization understands how to run the tool or even log into it.

 Institutional knowledge is information that’s out of someone’s head and into a “living” document.
 Therefore, creating institutional memory is all about documentation – active organizational documentation, hardcopy and/or digital, including:

 - Continuity of Operations Plans, such as Business Continuity Plan (BCP), Disaster Recovery (DR), Incident Response Plan (IRP), and Vendor Management.

 Of course, this isn’t an exhaustive list, but you can put most anything in one of these buckets.
 What’s most important is that this takes active documentation, so it’s part of an ongoing process not a point-in-time engagement.
 You should never put these documents on a shelf and say, “well, I’m done with that.”
 You need to have a process to keep these documents ALIVE and MEANINGFUL.

 While building institutional memory is the foundation of a cybersecurity culture, it’s only one piece.
-People, process, and technology all have a major part to play, and in future posts, we look into each on in-depth.
+Check out the other posts in this series to learn more:

 Connecting You to Cybersecurity Expertise